barrettlab/2021-Genomics-bootcamp/I. Basic Intro to UNIX.md

    ls        # LIST the contents of a directory ls -l     # list the 'long version' including file sizes, permissions, etc. ls -a     # list all contents, including hidden files
+   ### there are numerous 'flags' or 'options' with each UNIX command (e.g. -a, -l, -m, etc.).
+   ### how do I know what these all mean and which ones to use?  --> 'man'! 'man' takes you to the manual for each command.
+   man ls
+   man cd
+   man pwd   # etc...
    ```

 4. How do I make a new directory?  **mkdir** = Make Directory